Year End and its beginning, surveying our walk with Christ and God’s ROIDecember 31, 2019

-- Make an inventory of the books of the Bible you read through in 2018.
-How much of the Bible did you read?
+- Make an inventory of the books of the Bible you read through in 2019.
 Did you start the year with a reading plan?
 Did you follow it?
 Did you finish it?
-If not, when do you stop and why?
+If not, when did you stop and why?

-- Take stock of the Bible studies you attended, participated in or did individually in 2018.
+- Take stock of the Bible studies you attended, participated in or worked through.
 What did God teach you?
 How did God conform you more fully to His will through the examination and apprehension of His Word in your life?